 In 2017, two new putative class actions were filed in federal court in New York against UBS and numerous other banks on behalf of different proposed classes of indirect purchasers of currency, and a consolidated complaint was filed in June 2017.
 In March 2018, the court dismissed the consolidated complaint.
-Plaintiffs have filed a motion seeking leave to file an amended complaint.
+In October 2018, the court granted plaintiffs' motion seeking leave to file an amended complaint.